 E-Bike Throttle

 Some e-bikes have a throttle assist.
 It propels the bike forward even if the rider is not pedaling.
 The throttle assist is located on the handlebar and drives the motor.
-It allows it to reach its utmost capacity.
+It controls the motor to reach its utmost output.

 A thumb-controlled switch activates the throttle assist on e-bikes.
-Throttle assist needs more motor and battery power which limits the bike's range.
+Please note that using the throttle assist needs more battery power, which may limit your e-bike’s range.

 E-Bike Frames

 The e-bike frame connects all its components, including the motor, brakes, pedals, and more.
-For most bikers, there are two e-bike frames: step-through and step-over or high-step.
+For most bikers, there are two e-bike frames: step-through and step-over.
 The bike frame you select affects rideability, such as how easy it is to get on and off the bike.

 E-Bike Wheels